 Dendra, Bronze Age archaeological site near Manesis village, Greece.

-Dendra is a Bronze Age burial site near Nafplio with several types of tombs from the Mycenaean period.
-It contains a tholos tomb, three burial mounds, and sixteen chamber tombs that reveal how people were laid to rest in ancient times.
+Dendra is a Bronze Age burial site in the Nafplio Municipality, on the northeastern Peloponnese.
+The site holds a tholos tomb, three burial mounds, and sixteen chamber tombs dating to the Mycenaean period.

 The name refers to an ancient burial ground where people honored their dead over many generations.
 The tombs show how much family bonds and social rank mattered in this early civilization.